Age of Job Completion Minimization with Stable Queues: System Model and Problem Formulation

-We assume that the server performs the sampling, scheduling and job assignment processes, at the beginning of a time slot and the machine completes either an internal job or an external job at the end of a time slot.
-When the machine is processing a job of user $i$, the service time follows a geometric distribution with parameter $q_i >0$.
-During this period, the machine cannot process any other job, and the server is aware of the state of the machine.
-Once the job is completed, the server is instantaneously notified.
-After the machine completes a job, it transits to the internally busy state with probability $s>0$, or to the free state with probability $(1-s)$.
-Thus, if an external job is completed at time slot $t-1$, the server becomes uncertain about the state of the machine at the beginning of slot $t$ and must sample its state information before submitting a future job.
 At time $t$, we denote the last known state information of the machine at the server with $x(t) \in \{-1, 0, \ldots, N, f_{r}\}$.
 Here $-1$ corresponds to the internally busy state, the state $0$ denotes the ambiguity of the state of the machine after it completes a job, $i \in \{1, \ldots, N \}$ indicates that the machine is processing a job of user $i$, and $f_{r}$ denotes that the machine is free.
 Note that, $x(t)$ gets updated if the server samples the state of the machine at time $t$, or receives a job completion acknowledgment at $t-1$, otherwise $x(t)$ evolves as $x(t)=x(t-1)$.
 Note that state $f_r$ is only achieved when the sampled state of the machine is free and the server does not schedule any job.
 Furthermore, $x(t)$ remains $0$ from the time a job is completed until the server next samples the state information.
 Similarly, with $x_{a}(t)$, we denote the actual state of the machine at time $t$.
 The variable $x_{a}(t)$ takes the values $\{-1,1,2\cdots,N,f_{r}\}$, retaining the same interpretation as $x(t)$.
 Fig.~\ref{fig:2} shows the dynamics of the considered Markov machine.

 At time $t$, for a policy $\phi$, we denote the number of jobs at the queue corresponding to the $i$th user with $Q_{i}^{\phi}(t)$.
 For user $i$, we denote the job completion event with an indicator variable $b_{i}^{\phi}(t)$, where $b_{i}^{\phi}(t)=1$ implies a successful job completion, whereas $b_{i}^{\phi}(t)=0$ implies otherwise.
 We describe the queue dynamics as,